-Whilst Tencel, the leading brand of the Lyocell print is a plant-based fabric made of the cellulose of the Eucalyptus tree, it is actually a regenerated fabric because it is a ‘solvent spun fibre’.
+Whilst Tencel, the leading brand of the Lyocell print is a plant-based fabric made of the cellulose of the Eucalyptus tree, it is actually a regenerated fabric because it is a ‘solvent spun fiber’.

 Putting the stretch in….well pretty much everything.

-Elastane, spandex or the popular branded Lycra is added in small amounts to a wide variety of clothes to give them stretch and helping them to hold their shape.
+Elastane, spandex, or the popular branded Lycra is added in small amounts to a wide variety of clothes to give them stretch and helping them to hold their shape.

 The good news is that clothes that have elastane in them are easier to move around in.
 Activewear is big on the elastane/spandex front.

-But the not so great news is that they are very clingy, highlighting all of your wobbly bits.
+But the not-so-great news is that they are very clingy, highlighting all of your wobbly bits.
 Elastane also doesn’t breath well and is sensitive to heat.